Notorious (1946 film): Plot

-In April 1946, Alicia Huberman, the American daughter of a convicted Nazi spy, is recruited by government agent T. R. Devlin to infiltrate an organization of Nazis who have escaped to Brazil after World War II.
-When Alicia refuses to help the authorities, Devlin plays recordings of her fighting with her father and insisting that she loves America.
+In April 1946, Alicia Huberman, the American daughter of a convicted Nazi spy, is recruited by government agent T. R. Devlin to infiltrate an organization of Nazis who escaped to Brazil after World War II.
+When Alicia refuses to help the authorities, Devlin plays recordings of her fighting with her father, insisting that she loves the United States.

-While awaiting the details of her assignment in Rio de Janeiro, Alicia and Devlin fall in love, though his feelings are complicated by his knowledge of her promiscuous past.
-When Devlin gets instructions to persuade her to seduce Alex Sebastian, one of her father's friends and a leading member of the Farben executives, Devlin fails to convince his superiors that Alicia is not fit for the job.
-Devlin is also informed that Sebastian once was in love with Alicia.
-Devlin puts up a stoic front when he informs Alicia about the mission.
-Alicia concludes that he was merely pretending to love her as part of his job.
+While awaiting the details of her assignment in Rio de Janeiro, Alicia and Devlin fall in love, though his feelings are complicated by her promiscuous past.
+When Devlin receives instructions to persuade her to seduce Alex Sebastian, her father's friend and a leading Farben executive, Devlin fails to convince his superiors that it is too much to ask of Alicia.
+The superiors cynically observe that seduction is not out of character for her.
+Told that Sebastian was once in love with Alicia, Devlin puts up a stoic front when informing Alicia about the mission.
+Mistakenly, Alicia infers that he was pretending to love her as part of his job.

 Devlin contrives to have Alicia meet Sebastian at a riding club.
-He recognizes her and invites her to dinner where he says that he always knew they would be reunited.
-Sebastian quickly invites Alicia to dinner the following night at his home, where he will host a few business acquaintances.
-Devlin and Captain Paul Prescott of the US Secret Service tell Alicia to memorize the names and nationalities of everyone there.
-At dinner, Alicia notices that a guest becomes agitated at the sight of a certain wine bottle, and is ushered quickly from the room.
-When the gentlemen are alone at the end of the dinner, this guest apologizes and tries to go home, but another insists on driving him, implying that he will kill him.
+Recognizing her, Sebastian pursues her, saying he always knew they would be united.
+He invites Alicia to a dinner party at his home, where he will host a few business acquaintances.
+Devlin and Captain Paul Prescott of the U.S. Secret Service instruct Alicia to memorize the names and nationalities of everyone there.
+At dinner, Alicia observes a guest become agitated at the sight of a certain wine bottle; he is ushered quickly from the room.
+When the gentlemen are alone at the end of the dinner, this guest apologizes and tries to go home, but another insists on driving him, implying that the neurotic and untrustworthy associate will be killed.

-Soon Alicia reports to Devlin, "You can add Sebastian's name to my list of playmates."
-When Sebastian proposes, Alicia informs Devlin; he coldly tells her to do whatever she wants.
-Deeply disappointed, she marries Sebastian.
+Alicia soon reports to Devlin, "You can add Sebastian's name to my list of playmates."
+Later, Alicia informs Devlin and Prescott that Sebastian has proposed to her.
+Disappointed by Devlin's indifference, she marries Sebastian.